 Component 3: Cross-Media Production (30% of course content)

+You will create a music video alongside a front page and a double page spread in a magazine.
 Potential options for coursework are: filming a sequence for a new television programme and creating related print or products to market this, such as a DVD cover, billboard poster and a magazine cover with a two-page spread.

 You will learn through creative projects, debates, group work, lectures and the practical application of the skills you have acquired.